-It’s a rare sitcom that stands the test of time for me, but Barney Miller (1974–1982) is one of them, a solid, old-school workplace comedy carried by terrific ensemble cast and a amusingly bleak, deadpan style.
+It’s a rare sitcom that stands the test of time for me, but Barney Miller (1974–1982) is one of them, a solid, old-school workplace comedy carried by terrific ensemble chemistry and an amusingly bleak, deadpan style.
 It has its share of issues, but its unique low-key sensibility is infectious.

 During these solid middle years, Barney Miller serves as an interesting window on the sociopolitics of its era, in good ways and bad.
 The parade of scumbags, misanthropes, and kooks who come through the precinct frequently deliver timely rants and raves about the grim urban realities of the day, occasionally spinning the comical proceedings into more serious territory.
 This leads to occasional Very Special Episode over-reaches, but usually the squad’s dry reactions undercut any heavy-handedness.
 Beneath all the witty banter is a world of bureacratic indifference and societal decay, which gives the show a refreshing cynicism and dark edge compared to standard sitcom fare.

-As the series winds down in seasons seven and eight, the show starts to feel sleepier and perhaps a bit more forced, but the characters remain engaging throughout, right up to its imperfect, but moving, finale.
-It’s easy to overlook through it all how well Hal Linden handles his straight guy leadership role; with the supporting cast’s material frequently tailored to upstage him, he more than holds his own, a terrific anchoring presence.
+As the series winds down in seasons seven and eight, the show starts to feel sleepier and perhaps more forced, but the characters remain engaging throughout, right up to its imperfect but moving finale.
+It’s easy to overlook through it all how well Hal Linden handles his straight-guy leadership role; with the supporting cast’s material frequently tailored to upstage him, he more than holds his own, a terrific anchoring presence.
 His sustained performance reminds me of Gary Sandy’s on WKRP: an underwritten character who nonetheless patiently achieves an impressive comedic persona.